aagarwal9907/puppetmasterslave/README.md

 This will install the stdlib from puppet forge to the local modules directory

 ## Creating modules
-The puppet modules will be created under /etc/pupptlabs/code/modules directory.
+The puppet modules will be created under /etc/puppetlabs/code/environments/production/modules directory. the Manifests will have the usual site.pp this site.pp will refer to
+`node <node_name>, ..{
+}`
+The logic to invoke the module will be witten between the block of the node by adding include <module_name>
+the module it self may be calling other modules or sub-modules.

+## Executing puppet on the node machine
+`puppet agent --test`
+The above command can be used to execute the puppet catalog and check if everything works fine.